MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 The following versions of SQL Server Enterprise & Standard Edition are supported for an existing installation of System Center Operations Manager version to host Reporting Server, Operational, Data Warehouse, and ACS database:

+- SQL Server 2019 with Cumulative Update 8 (CU8) or later, as detailed [here](https://blogs.msdn.microsoft.com/sqlreleaseservices/announcing-the-modern-servicing-model-for-sql-server/)

+    >[!NOTE]
+    > - Operations Manager 2019 supports SQL 2019 with CU8 or later.
+However, does not support SQL 2019 RTM.
+    > - Use ODBC 17.3 or later, and MSOLEDBSQL 18.2 or later.

 - SQL Server 2017 and Cumulative Updates as detailed [here](https://blogs.msdn.microsoft.com/sqlreleaseservices/announcing-the-modern-servicing-model-for-sql-server/)
 - SQL Server 2016 and Service Packs as detailed [here](https://support.microsoft.com/lifecycle/search?alpha=SQL%20server%202016%20service%20pack)